Do you have a scaly or red, bumpy rash around your mouth?

 What is the best perioral dermatitis treatment?

-There are several over the counter treatments that you can try to reduce your symptoms and lessen the number of perioral dermatitis outbreaks.
+Ask your pharmacist about over-the-counter treatments that you can try to reduce your symptoms and lessen the number of perioral dermatitis outbreaks.

 Gentle skincare products